Greece Moments Greece Moments

 Cave system under the village

 Hard to imagine from the outside, the cave itself is about 1,200 m long and has several natural and artificial passages.
-In the Katafyki Cave there is a temperature of 17 degrees all year round.
-On a 10-minute circular route, you can visit some of the corridors with interesting rock formations.
+The Katafyki Cave maintains a constant temperature of 17 degrees throughout the year.
+On a 10-minute circular route, you can explore some of the corridors and their interesting rock formations.

 Kythnos Katafyki Höhle